Battle of Cape Gelidonya: Second day

-French ship against Barbary galleys, by Aert Anthoniszoon.

 The attack was resumed the next morning, when, after a night war council, the Ottomans attacked in two groups which separately attempted to capture the Concepción and the Almirante.
 They managed to close up enough to enter the range of the Spanish muskets, but the Spanish artillery again prevented them to attempt to board the ships.
 Although they succeeded to throw grappling hooks on the Carretina, the San Juan intruded between them firing with her own artillery, while a squad of galleys attempting to help them was fought off by the Concepción from the other side.
 Unable to board, the Ottoman artillerymen targeted the sailing ships' rigging, but after achieving little, the Ottoman force withdrew in the evening with another 10 galleys heeling over.

 Compared to the previous day, the Ottomans had achieved more significant damage, capturing the Concepcións rowing boat and forcing the Hispanics to work during the night to repair the broken rigging.
-Rivera had also suffered light wounds in his face, and his ships were starting to run out off gunpowder and cannonballs from battling so many enemies, which forced him to distribute their remaining reserves between them.
+Rivera had also suffered light wounds in his face, and his ships were starting to run out of gunpowder and cannonballs from battling so many enemies, which forced him to distribute their remaining reserves between them.
 However, the Ottoman fleet had taken much heavier damage again, returning with thousands of casualties and wounded and half of their galleys damaged.
 That night a new council of war took place during which the Ottomans decided to resume the action at dawn.